Journey Mapping: The devil is in the detail

 If you produce a product or service there are often a lot of little details that go into making a successful product and a good user and/or customer experience.
 It is often difficult to conceive of all the little touch points that might influence a customer’s experience and even more difficult to string together a series of touchpoints that your customers have to navigate every day.

-Herein lies the value of experience mapping.
-Experience mapping or customer journey mapping gives you, as a product or service producer, greater insight into customer satisfaction at all the points along their journey as well as a chance to fill in any gaps that might be present between what customers expect and what you currently deliver.
+Herein lies the value of journey mapping.
+Customer journey mapping gives you, as a product or service producer, greater insight into customer satisfaction at all the points along their journey as well as a chance to fill in any gaps that might be present between what customers expect and what you currently deliver.

 Let me tell you a story.